 What is the cost of the class?

 Registration is $249 and includes the lecture content and supporting materials and resources.
-We occasionally offer discounted prices for early registration and special occasions. *Register by May 8 with the code EARLYMAYJUNE23 to get the discounted price of $199*
+We occasionally offer discounted prices for early registration and special occasions.

 How long will I have access to the class page and forum?

 You will have access for about two months, until the next session begins.
 You can download the handouts and transcripts to your own computer.